 - All of the professors teaching in the Entrepreneurship Department have managed successful businesses.
 Learn management skills from a professor who has lived it.

-- MBA core courses offered alternating weekends or during the day on the main campus, alternating weekends at the SEC locations, evenings in Miramar and on the main campus, and online.
-Entrepreneurship are courses only offered weeknights and alternating weekends on the main campus.
+- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends on all other campuses, evenings in Miramar, and online.
+Entrepreneurship courses are offered weeknights on the main campus.

 - Program can be completed in as little as 21 months.